NYSE to delist three Chinese telecoms in dizzying about-face

 Other index makers, including FTSE Russell and MSCI Inc, have cut a dozen Chinese companies on the list from their benchmarks, but have not removed the three telecom companies, all of which have major passive U.S. funds among their top shareholders.

-Reporting by John McCrank in New York and Anirban Sen, Kanishka Singh and Bhargav Acharya in Bengaluru; additional reporting by Alexandra Alper and David Shepardson in Washington, Megan Davies in New York, Vidya Ranganathan in Singapore, Gabriel Crossley in Beijing; editing by Arun Koyyur, Megan Davies, Philippa Fletcher, Edwina Gibbs and Barbara Lewis
+Reporting by John McCrank in New York and Anirban Sen, Kanishka Singh and Bhargav Acharya in Bengaluru; additional reporting by Alexandra Alper and David Shepardson in Washington, Megan Davies in New York, Vidya Ranganathan in Singapore, Gabriel Crossley in Beijing; editing by Arun Koyyur, Megan Davies, Philippa Fletcher, Edwina Gibbs, Barbara Lewis, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.